Chris Eubank Jr vs Conor Benn: Post-fight

-Eubank was taken to hospital as precaution and Benn attended the post-fight presser with Hearn, who heavily praised him.
+Eubank was taken to hospital as a precaution and Benn attended the post-fight presser with Hearn, who heavily praised him.
 Hearn said, “I thought the fight could have gone either way.
 I know a lot of people thought he [Benn] won, a lot of people thought Eubank won, whatever.
 But I want to talk about the performance, the heart, the mentality and the never say die spirit from Conor Benn, because I can’t believe what I witnessed.”
 Despite the rematch clause, Hearn said Benn could land a world title fight later in the year instead.
 Benn claimed Eubank had a broken jaw.
 This was quickly confirmed to not be true by Eubank's promoter Ben Shalom.
-Eubank spent two nights in hospital and discharged on 28 April.
+Eubank spent two nights in hospital and was discharged on 28 April.